OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-14.md

 ## Matthew 14:27

-But immediately Jesus spoke to them, saying, “Take courage!
+But Jesus immediately reassured them, saying, “Take courage!
 It is I; do not be afraid.”

 ## Matthew 14:28